INSIGHT-In a faceoff with Elon Musk, the SEC blinked | Business

 "MATERIAL INFORMATION" The SEC's fight with Musk started on Aug.
 7, 2018, when the CEO, whose company had been telling investors to monitor his Twitter feed since 2013, sent Tesla shares soaring by tweeting "funding secured" to take the publicly listed company private.
 The SEC opened an investigation: It found Musk at the time had not even discussed key deal terms with any potential funding source, SEC court filings later showed.

 Musk says funding was secured.
 In September 2018, agency officials told Musk he had a choice: Fight stiff charges over the tweet in court or settle and suffer lesser penalties, one of the sources said.
-Tesla shares were around $300 compared with more than $650 today.
+Tesla shares were around $300 compared with more than $630 today after a five-for-one stock split in 2020.
 Musk agreed to settle.

 During the April 4, 2019 hearing, in comments to the SEC about the settlement's language on what tweets should be vetted, Nathan said, "This case is unusual."
 Her exploration of the terms of the settlement has not previously been reported in detail.
 The settlement required Tesla to establish a process for overseeing all of Musk's communications about the company, including hiring or designating an "experienced securities lawyer" to vet social media posts.
 Musk also agreed that he would certify in writing that he had complied, and provide proof; and to step down as Tesla chair while remaining CEO.
 No end-date was set for the arrangement.